 Yunnan University is one of China's premier research institutions.
 A teaching and research university, Yunnan University has a student body of close to 20,000 and is one of the 100 universities nationwide selected for priority development into the 21st century.
 Research strengths include ecology and botony, economics, political science, and history.

-IES Abroad Kunming organizes field study trips that complement IES Abroad courses and contribute to a general knowledge of Chinese and select Southeast Asian cultures and societies.
+IES Abroad Kunming organizes course-related excursions that complement IES Abroad courses and contribute to a general knowledge of Chinese and select Southeast Asian cultures and societies.

 There are frequent field study trips in Kunming, as well, for all courses including language.